JCorellaFSL/age-of-scribes-backend/README.md

 - Example implementations and usage patterns
 - Integration guides for popular game engines

-## 🤝 Contributing

-We welcome contributions from developers interested in:
-- Performance optimization for large-scale simulations
-- Additional economic systems and trade mechanics
-- New NPC personality models and behavior patterns
-- Integration tools for popular game engines
-- Educational applications and case studies

 ## 📈 Roadmap

 - **Multi-threading Support**: Parallel processing for large simulations